Join us for ACT4Aero 2026

 Professor Juan Alonso

-Department Chair, Stanford AA
+Department Chair, Stanford Aeronautics and Astronautics

 Professor Charbel Farhat